Noremos/Drakengard3-helper/README.md

 # Drakengard3-helper
-This program can help you defeat the final boss in Drakengard 3 Arrow control.
-Press the spacebar when you destroy the first note.
+This program can help you defeat the final boss in Drakengard 3 Operated with the arrow keys.
+Press the spacebar the moment you destroy the first note.

 ## English:

 ### How to run
-Just run release/dod3.exe
+Just run dod3.exe (for windows)

-OR
+OR (for any system)
 1. Install python3 and add it to PATH system variable
-2. Run download.bat to install packages.
-(optional)Edit the main\config.ini
-3. Run dod.py in "main" folder.
-Use 'python.exe dod.py' or '[path to python]\python.exe dod.py' (without ') to do it.
+2. Run "python3 -m pip install pygame" to download the dependents (for windows you should write "py" instead of "python3") 2.1 (optional) Configure the program in the main\config.ini file
+3. Run the file dod.py in the main directory with python3 dod.py or [python path]\python dod.py (replace python with python3.exe for windows os)

-### Note time movements:
+### Note time management:

-left-increase the time of the last destroyed note by 50ms
+left - increase time of the last destroyed note by 50ms.

-right - reduce the time of the last destroyed note by 50ms
+right - decrement the time of the last destroyed note by 50ms.

-ctrl+left-  increase the time of the first approaching note by 50 ms
+ctrl+left- increase time of the first approaching note by 50ms.

-ctrl+right - reduce the time of the first approaching note by 50 ms
+ctrl+right - decrease the time of the first approaching note by 50ms.

-shift+left-increase the time for all notes by 50ms
+shift+left - increase the time of all notes by 50ms

-shift+right - reduce the time for all notes by 50ms
+shift+right - decrease the time of all notes by 50ms

-### Game time movements:
+#### Control the playing time:

 up(hold) - slow down time

-down(hold)- speed up time
+down(hold) - speed up time

-ctrl+up - rewind time by 50 ms
+ctrl+up- rewind time on 50 ms

-ctrl+down- increase time by 50 ms
+ctrl+down- increase time on 50 ms

-space - Start the game.
-Then pause/unpause
+space - start the game.
+Then pause / unpause

+r - start over

 r - restart

-utils\timeing.py
+utils\timing.py

 This program needs to write timings from a video to the text file.
 It records when the pixel is greater than the threshold, then locks - cannot record any more.